everscale-org/docs/src/validate/getting-started.md

+---
+sidebar_position: 0
+---

 # Getting started

 ## Before we start

-Before proceeding with the material explaining what it means to be a validator of Everscale, firstly consult with [Everscale overview page](../../learn/everscale-overview/overview.md), in order to get familiar with Everscale blockchain essentials.
+Before proceeding with the material explaining what it means to be a validator of Everscale, firstly consult with [Everscale overview page](../concept/everscale-overview/overview.md), in order to get familiar with Everscale blockchain essentials.

 ## Overview